orpos/dalbit/README.md

 # Dalbit
 Dalbit(달빛) is a Luau-to-Lua transpiler, designed specifically for `Lua 5.3`.

-## Note
-This project is still in W.I.P

 ## TO-DOs
 - [x] Implement CLI.
 - [x] Implement basic transpilation process using `darklua` and `full-moon`.